MasteryEducation/CPAExamsMastery.com/content/reg/5/15/1/index.md

 ---

-## SEO-Optimized Quiz: Mastering Adjustments to AGI with Self-Employed Expenses, IRAs, and HSAs
+## Quiz: Mastering Adjustments to AGI with Self-Employed Expenses, IRAs, and HSAs

 {{< quizdown >}}